frumbert/moodle-mod_questionnaire/README.md

 # Fork

+The purpose of this fork is to INTRODUCE new features.

+## HTML rendering fixes

+* The RATE question type has invalid table markup (unclosed tags).
+Fixed.
+* The RATE question now uses a `<thead>` section for the column labels
+* The RADIO (vertical) option now groups label+input inside `<div role='grouping'>` blocks instead of using `<BR />` to separate lines
+* Any other html control that groups a label+input (e.g. yes/no) is now wrapped in a `<span role='grouping'>`

+## Flow Control

+* You can bypass the submission screen altogether.
+Ending a survey will then either redirect to the Feedback page (if set) OR to the course home.

+## Question Types

+* a TABLE question, similar to a RATE except with checkboxes.

+## Per-Question Javascript

-The purpose of this fork is to introduce javascript support to question to allow for custom rendering of controls to implement features that don't exist within the main branch - like randomising the answer order, or pre-populating fields based on external data.
+Javascript can be set per-question to allow for custom rendering of controls to implement features that don't exist within the normal question rendering - like randomising the answer order, or pre-populating fields based on external data (ie. ajax lookups).

 For example, this code adds a range slider to the text control (using noUiSlider):
 ```js